scloud19/SECipedia/Linux/Linux Basics/linux_permissions.md

       Mode:
       ugoa - user category (user,group,other, all)
       +-= - Add, subtract, or set permissions
-        = or "set permission" sets the permissions to exactly what you specifiy rwx - Read, Write, Execute
+        = or "set permission" sets the permissions to exactly what you specify rwx - Read, Write, Execute

       You can utilize numeric mode as well